Last Updated: 27 May 2021

-Explanation: Responsible lending means that lenders only sell products that are affordable and suitable for the borrowers’ circumstances.
-We help ensure this by sharing personal data with our Clients about potential borrowers, their financial associates where applicable, and their financial history.
+Explanation: Responsible lending means that lenders should only sell products that are affordable and suitable for the borrowers’ circumstances.
+We help ensure this by sharing personal data with our Clients about potential borrowers, and their financial history.

 Interest: Helping prevent and detect crime and fraud; anti-money laundering; and identity verification

-Explanation: We provide identity, anti-fraud and anti-money laundering services to help clients meet legal and regulatory obligations, and to the benefit of individuals to support identity verification and support of the detection and prevention of fraud and money-laundering.
+Explanation: We provide identity, anti-fraud, and anti-money laundering services to help clients meet legal and regulatory obligations, and to the benefit of individuals to support identity verification and support the detection and prevention of fraud and money-laundering.

-5. WHO WE SHARE THE PERSONAL DATA WITH
+5. WHOM WE SHARE THE PERSONAL DATA WITH

-This section describes the types of recipients we can share data with.
+This section describes the types of recipients we will share data with.